CrowdHailer/eyg-lang/NOTES.md

 Need to replace lot's of tuple references with tuple or pattern

 - Tuples need brackets to show tuples in tuples
+- Finishing up the autocomplete.
+Was previously a hack based on the presentation of the blank.
+Best to bump to top level and put in a sticky container.

 - [x] Upgrade gleam
 - [ ] Reimplement Edit actions load variables that we have had, then close PR's in order and with explination as they are good.